microsoft/MixedRealityToolkit-Unity/Documentation/README_BoundsControl.md

 <img src="../Documentation/Images/BoundsControl/MRTK_BoundsControl_Events.png" width="450">

-## Elastics (Experimental)
+## Elastics - Experimental
 Elastics can be used when manipulating objects via bounds control.
-Note that the elastics system is still in experimental state.
+Note that the [elastics system](Elastics/ElasticSystem.md) is still in experimental state.
 To enable elastics either link an existing elastics manager component or create and link a new elastics manager via the `Add Elastics Manager` button.

 <img src="../Documentation/Images/BoundsControl/MRTK_BoundsControl_Elastics.png" width="450">